gSchool/ada-1-intro-to-ruby/06-apis/api-post-with-httparty.md

 #### Thinking About Testing

-**With a partner** discuss what are the things to test when sending messages to slack.
+**Write down a list of** things to test when sending messages to slack.
 Consider the elements of the body section as arguments to a method, how can they vary.

 - What is the nominal case?
 - Write out all the edge-cases you can think of.
 What could go wrong when sending messages to Slack?